 The Company's primary sources of revenue are sales of coffee, tea and culinary products.
-The Company recognizes revenue when control of the promised good or service is transferred to the customer and in amounts that the Company expects to collect.
-The timing of revenue recognition takes into consideration the various shipping terms applicable to the Company's sales.
+The Company recognizes revenue when control of the promised good or service is transferred to the customer and in amounts that the Company

-The Company delivers products to customers through Direct-store-delivery ("DSD") to the Company's customers at their place of business and Direct ship from the Company's warehouse to the customer's warehouse, facility or address.
+The Company's varehouse to the customer's warehouse, facility or address.
 Each delivery or shipment made to a third party customer is to satisfy a performance obligation.
 Performance obligations generally occur at a point in time and are satisfied when control of the goods passes to the customer.
 The Company is entitled to collection of the sales price under normal credit terms in the regions in which it operates.